bcgov/nr-get-token/backend/README.md

 #### Initial Migration

-Assuming you have a database ready to go, you will stilll require the database schema to be populated.
+Assuming you have a database ready to go, you will still require the database schema to be populated.
 This can be achieved by executing the following in the root backend directory:

 ``` sh
 npm run migrate